 Method Syntax

-Methods are functions defined within a struct’s context using impl
+Methods are functions defined within a struct’s context using impl blocks.
+The first parameter is always self, representing the instance being called.

 Defining Methods